bps-github7/Class_Generator/README.txt

         # specification of package structuring

+        <p: c:> is the base syntax for defining a package structure, where p is the package name and c is the class names

+        you can either write a name or names delimited by comas, or supply either or both argumements as inline specs nested inside parentheses note that you can nest an inline spec to define package structuring using the inheritance syntax for classes, where > denotes a child package

         <p: package_name c: (classA, classB, classC : A1, A2 / B1, B2 / C1, C2 : Amethod / Bmethod / Cmethod)>